virtual-twin/TMS_MDD/README.md

 - `1_fitting.py`: Script 1 for fitting EEG timeseries to empirical data
 - `2_simulation.py`: Script 2 for running simulations based on fitted data
 - `3_analysis.py`: Script 3 for generating plots and analyzing simulation results
+- `4_bids_conversion.py`: Script 4 for converting the generated results into BIDS standard
 - `data/`: Will be created when running `1_fitting.py`, contains all required files to run scripts
   - `leadfield/`: Leadfield matrix to project from source- to sensor-level (EEG)
   - `Schaefer2018_200Parcels_7Networks_count.csv`: Unfitted structural connectivity weights matrix